Writing Center Policies and Procedures

 - Headphones must be signed out at the front desk of the Writing Center.

-- Students must use the computer to which they are assigned.
+- Students must use the specific computers to which they are assigned.
 If there is a problem with the assigned computer, notify the lab assistant or the front desk.
 Students who ignore this policy will lose their lab privileges.

 - There is a 20-page limit on printing jobs when other students are waiting.
 The lab does not accommodate printing on special letterhead, colored paper, or envelopes.

-- Students will be removed from the walk-in list if they do not respond when called for walk-in tutoring.
-Students must clearly mark on the walk-in form their computer location or write “waiting area.”
-Students will lose their spot if they are not in the location given when the tutor calls for them.
+- Students will be removed from the walk-in list and lose their spots if they do not respond when called for walk-in tutoring.
 NO exceptions.

-- Students who are more than 5 minutes late for their appointment time will lose that appointment and will be marked as a no-show.
-Two or more no-shows will result in a loss of appointment-making privileges and all future appointments scheduled for the semester.
+- A student who is more than 5 minutes late for an appointment will lose that appointment and be marked as a no-show.
+Two or more no-shows will result in a loss of appointment-making privileges for the remainder of the semester.

 What to Expect from a Tutor